 Email: daganh@berkeley.edu

 Hanoch Dagan joined the Berkeley Law faculty in fall 2023 as a Professor of Law and the founding Director of the Berkeley Center for Private Law Theory.
 Professor Dagan writes and teaches primarily in the areas of private law theory, contracts, property, and legal theory.
 Among his many publications are over 120 articles in major law reviews and journals, such as Yale Law Journal, Oxford Journal of Legal Studies, Columbia Law Review, Michigan Law Review, California Law Review, and more.
-Dagan is the author of seven books, including Property: Values and Institutions(opens in a new tab) (Oxford University Press, 2011), Reconstructing American Legal Realism & Rethinking Private Law Theory(opens in a new tab) (Oxford University Press, 2013), The Choice Theory of Contracts(opens in a new tab) (with Michael A. Heller) (Cambridge University Press, 2017), and A Liberal Theory of Property(opens in a new tab) (Cambridge University Press, 2021).
+Dagan is the author of eight books, including Property: Values and Institutions(opens in a new tab) (Oxford University Press, 2011), Reconstructing American Legal Realism & Rethinking Private Law Theory(opens in a new tab) (Oxford University Press, 2013), The Choice Theory of Contracts(opens in a new tab) (with Michael A. Heller) (Cambridge University Press, 2017), and A Liberal Theory of Property(opens in a new tab) (Cambridge University Press, 2021).
 He edited six book, including Properties of Property(opens in a new tab) (Wolters Kluwer, 2012) (with Gregory S. Alexander) and Research Handbook on Private Law Theory(opens in a new tab) (Edward Elgar Publishing, 2020) (with Benjamin Zipursky).
-Dagan is currently working on a new book: Relational Justice: A Theory of Private Law (forthcoming Oxford University Press, 2024) (with Avihay Dorfman).
+Dagan’s latest book, Relational Justice: A Theory of Private Law (2024; with Avihay Dorfman) just came out with Oxford University Press.

 Advisory Board